SCCapstone/beacon-of-hope/README.md

 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request (merge your feature branch into our main branch)

+### Note

+This project was completed as a part of the meal/group recommendation research effort carried out by the [AI 4 Society Research Group (AI4S)](https://ai4society.github.io/)